ding2/ding2/themes/ddbasic/README.md

 * Always derive new image styles from manual crops in order to be able to reuse the manual crop in other styles
 * Design for existing manual crop aspect ratios
 * If no aspect matches a desired manual crop, consider using a manual crop very close to the aspect and crop in a derived style or in CSS

-DDBasic uses [client side adaptive image styles](https://www.drupal.org/project/cs_adaptive_image) to serve different image styles for different devices.
-Most smaller images won’t see any significant improvement with this module.
-However images with large dimension should be optimized for mobile use cases.
-Keep in mind that settings for adaptive images should not prevent quality images for hires/retina displays.

 ## HTML markup